 Why Choose Us

-The Child Life Department recognizes that hospitalization and illness can be a stressful and scary time for both pediatric patients and their families.
-Child Life Specialists work alongside the medical staff to help children and families understand and manage healthcare experiences.
+Cleveland Clinic Children's Child Life Department recognizes that hospitalization and illness can be a stressful and scary time for both pediatric patients and their families.
+Our Child Life Specialists work alongside the medical staff to help children and their families understand and manage healthcare experiences.

-Child Life Specialists are highly trained, skilled professionals.
+Child Life Specialists are highly trained, skilled professionals who:

-- Each has a bachelor’s or master’s degree, with an educational emphasis on human growth and development, education, psychology, or a related field of study.
+- Have a bachelor’s or master’s degree, with an educational emphasis on human growth and development, education, psychology or a related field of study.

-- All Certified Child Life Specialists must complete a supervised 480-hour clinical internship, pass an examination, and adhere to a minimum standard for continued professional development.
+- Completed a supervised 600-hour clinical internship, passed an examination and adhere to a minimum standard for continued professional development.

-- They adhere to a code of ethics and standards established by the Child Life Council, a national organization which administers the process for obtaining the Certified Child Life Specialist (CCLS) credential.
+- Adhere to a code of ethics and standards established by the Child Life Council, a national organization which administers the process for obtaining the Certified Child Life Specialist (CCLS) credential.

 What We Treat